 Travel defined as “high risk”, requires the approval of Legal & Risk – Insurance Office, as per the Request for Approval to Travel to a High Risk Destination form..

 - Travel Safety

-The University has engaged the services of Customer Care as an advisory and travel tracking system to allow the University’s HSW Team to locate travellers in the event of an emergency.
+The University has engaged the services of an advisory and travel tracking system to allow the University’s HSW Team to locate travellers in the event of an emergency.

-- Private Travel & FBT
+- Travel Diaries and Private Travel

 - Airline Lounges & Membership